ad-si/textnet/readme.md

 # Textnet - The Internet of Text

-Textnet is a subnet of the internet consisting only of human-readable plain text files.
+Textnet is a subnet of the internet consisting only of human-readable plain text content.

 ## FAQ